If You Feel “There Aren’t Enough Great People” For A Relationship…

 - Stop blaming the entire opposite sex for not being good enough.
 It’s too tempting and it’s a total losing game.
 There are great people of both sexes out there.
 PERIOD.
 You’re not the luckiest person in the world when you find one, and you’re not the unluckiest just because you haven’t found your one yet.

 - Ok, it’s true.
 There aren’t enough amazing, incredible, growth-minded people in the world.
 There never are.
 It would be wonderful if everyone we met was playing at the highest level.
 But then it wouldn’t be special.
 If we’re going to expect the best, we have to work on being that ourselves.
 Then let go of our ego and focus on connecting again, rather than judging.
+We’re not looking for perfect, we’re looking someone whose messy, wonderful, unique pieces fit ours and fill us with joy when put together.

 - Give people a chance – I’ve been blown away time and time again by how much I can misjudge and be surprised by people when I’ve been willing to be open to opportunity.
 Being dismissive is not only unattractive, but it’s a huge hindrance to finding someone great if you can’t even give people a chance to show you it in the first place.